• 35, 1st Main Rd, Munireddy layout, Bandepalya, Garvebhavi Palya, Bengaluru, 560068

 1. Design and Preparation: Laying the Foundation

 Design is the first step in the preparation for the PCB Assembly Process.
+Check out the Ultimate Guide to EMS Blog to see where Design fits in as part of the core services.

 Before any physical assembly can begin, the PCB must be meticulously designed using specialized Computer-Aided Design (CAD) software.
 This stage involves: